Saint Anselm College: Alumni Hall

 Alumni Hall was constructed by the Benedictine monks and local contractors from 1891 through the winter of 1892; the building was designed by Patrick W. Ford, an Irish-American architect from Boston.
-Nearing completion in February 1892, all that remained was for workers to continue to plaster the interior walls; a fire which was most likely caused by a heating stove's gate not closed completely, sparked an ember and destroyed the entire structure.
-Thankfully, no one was seriously hurt because of the fire.
-The monks were forced to rebuild the college, spending considerably less money on the construction, as they had only received $55,000 from the Insurance Commissioner of the State of New Hampshire.
-In an effort to save money, many bricks were salvaged from the previous structure and pieces of granite were cut from large granite rocks still visible on the current quad.
-In 1893, the current building that remains the center of campus was completed; the fire delayed the first academic semester by one year.
+Nearing completion in February 1892, all that remained was for workers to continue to plaster the interior walls.
+A fire, which was most likely caused by an open heating stove's grate, sparked an ember and destroyed the entire structure.
+No one was seriously hurt because of the fire.
+The monks were forced to rebuild the college, spending considerably less money on the construction, as they had received only $55,000 from the Insurance Commissioner of the State of New Hampshire.
+In an effort to save money, bricks were salvaged from the previous structure and pieces of granite were cut from large granite rocks still visible on the current quad.
+In 1893, the building that is the center of campus was completed; the fire delayed the first academic semester by one year.
+On October 11, 1893, the college was officially rededicated.
 To avoid the possibility of another fire, a power house was constructed separately from the building.
-Farmland complete with livestock, beanpoles and tomato plants lined the present-day quad and adjacent fields, as the monks were completely self-sufficient.
-In 1912, the bell tower (the inside is pictured to the right) and ivy were added to the building; in 1923, the college's second chapel (the first being located on the second floor at the present-day business office) was constructed as a connecting wing.
+Farmland complete with livestock, beanpoles and tomato plants lined the present-day quad and adjacent fields.
+In 1912, the bell tower and ivy were added to the building; in 1923, the college's second chapel (the first being located on the second floor at the present-day business office) was constructed as a connecting wing.
 Today this second chapel is the college's Chapel Arts Center, which hosts art exhibits and other cultural events.
 It still boasts ornate stained glass windows and painted ceilings.

-Today, Alumni Hall houses faculty offices, administrative offices, the Chapel Arts Center, a women's residence hall named "Alumni Streets", or "Streets" for short, and several "smart classrooms".
-Beneath the Chapel Arts Center is a photography lab, darkroom, and several faculty and student publication offices.
-Beneath "Streets" and the bell tower are the offices of the Dean of Students, the Registrar's Office, and the Office of Residential Life.
+Today, Alumni Hall houses faculty offices, administrative offices, the Chapel Arts Center, a women's residence hall named "Streets", and several smart classrooms.
+Beneath the Chapel Arts Center are a photography lab, darkroom, and several faculty and student publication offices.
+Beneath "Streets" and the bell tower are the offices of the Dean of Students, the Registrar's Office, the Office Diversity and Inclusion and several classrooms.
 Until 1919, the college consisted solely of Alumni Hall.
 Before this expansion, the monks lived on the second floor and students lived on the third and fourth floors.
 The first floor and basement had classrooms, a library and cafeteria.